Hadryan/Photobase/README.md

 #### Functionalities available for all users:
 * View photos and author profiles
-* Search galery (by name, author name, category, keywords)
+* Search gallery (by name, author name, category, keywords)
-* Sort galery (by number of sales, date, price, name, rating)
+* Sort gallery (by number of sales, date, price, name, rating)
 * Add photos in desired resolutions to shopping cart
 * Register (account activation with link sent via Email is required - Gmail API)
 * Login